zephyron1237/adcom-mission-tracker/README.md

 I welcome any feedback, bug reports, or pull requests.

+I would recommend anybody interested in working on development visit the #engineering channel of the [AdCom discord](https://discord.gg/VPa4WTM), so you can sync up with the other developers.

 ## License

 Feel free to use this however you want, especially since I will probably won't update the tool for the rest of the game's lifespan, though credit is always appreciated.